 Human activity is driving global environmental degradation and threatening human health, well-being and survival.
-A Master of Social Work (MSW) degree with a concentration in Ecological Justice will prepare you to confront environmental crises and racism and cultivate a compassionate human presence on Earth, guided by social work values of equity and justice.
-As the first ecological justice MSW program in the United States, this concentration will challenge you to envision and create a world — inclusive of natural and built environments — that is thriving, healthy, and regenerative for all.
+A Master of Social Work (MSW) degree with a specialization in Ecological Justice will prepare you to cultivate a compassionate human presence on Earth guided by social work values of equity and justice.
+This specialty will challenge you to envision and create a world—inclusive of natural and built environments—that is thriving, healthy and regenerative for all.
 You will gain the knowledge and skills to address environmental crises and to protect and restore well-being for people, other species and the planet.

 Climate change, biodiversity loss, pollution, natural resource depletion, and other urgent environmental problems are rooted in structural inequalities, oppression and lack of understanding of social–ecological systems and interdependencies.
-The concentration will help you develop a deep understanding of these systemic issues and how to address them.
-Core topics include social–ecological systems, critical anti-oppressive practice, systems thinking, traditional ecological knowledge, regenerative futures, social and environmental impact assessment, global and domestic policies for ecological justice, program development and administration, and strategies for building resilience with individuals, groups or communities.
+Specializing in Ecological Justice will help you develop a deep understanding of these systemic issues and how to address them.
+Core topics include social–ecological systems, critical anti-oppressive practice, systems thinking, traditional ecological knowledge, regenerative futures, social and environmental impact assessment, global and domestic policies for ecological justice, program development and administration, and strategies for building the resilience of individuals, groups or communities.
 You’ll graduate ready for a career as a social worker who applies social justice and ecological justice knowledge, values and skills to improve the health and well-being of all life.

 Your Career Options

-With an MSW concentration in Ecological Justice, your social work career could include:
+With an MSW specialty in Ecological Justice, your social work career could include: